-- Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code: - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; - The partners are: - not currently married to someone else or a member of another domestic partnership, and - not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; - Both partners are capable of consenting to the domestic partnership; and - The partners have filed a Declaration of Domestic Partnership with the Secretary of State.
+- Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual carina; - The partners are: - not currently married to someone else or a member of another domestic partnership, - not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; - Both partners are capable of consenting to the domestic partnership; and - Partners have filed a Declaration of Domestic Partnership with the Secretary of State.
 (Note, some Employers may permit partners who meet the above criteria but have not filed a Declaration of Domestic Partnership with the Secretary of State to be eligible for coverage as a Domestic Partner under this Plan.
-If permitted by your Employer, such individuals are included in the term "Domestic Partner" as used in this Evidence of Coverage; however, the partnership may not be recognized by the State for other purposes as the partners do not meet the definition of "Domestic Partner"
+If permitted by your Employer, such individuals are included in the term "Domestic Partner" as used in this Evidence of Coverage; however, the partnership may not be recognized by the State for other purposes as the partners do not meet the definition of "Domestic Partner" established under Section 297 of the California Family Code).